2022 Peruvian regional and municipal elections: Municipal

 Provincial and district municipalities constitute the administrative and governing body of the provinces and districts of Peru.
 They are composed of the mayor and the municipal council (provincial and district).

 Voting is based on universal suffrage, which includes all national citizens over the age of eighteen, registered and resident in the province or district and in full enjoyment of their political rights, as well as non-national citizens residing and registered in the province or district.
 There is no immediate reelection of mayors.

 The municipal councils are composed of between 5 and 15 councilors (except that of the province of Lima, composed of 39 councilors) elected by direct suffrage for a period of four (4) years, in conjunction with the election of the mayor (who presides over the council).
 Voting is by closed and blocked list.
 The winning list is assigned the seats according to the d'Hondt method or half plus one, whichever favors it the most.

 Campaigning

-For the mayoral elections in Lima, Rafael López Aliaga of Popular Renewal, Luis Molina of Avanza País and Álvaro Paz de la Barra of Faith in Peru announced their campaigns in early 2022.
+For the mayoral elections in Lima, Rafael López Aliaga of Popular Renewal, Luis Molina of Go on Country – Social Integration Party and Álvaro Paz de la Barra of Faith in Peru announced their campaigns in early 2022.
 López Aliaga said that if elected, he would resign from office to run in the 2026 presidential elections, choosing Renzo Reggiardo as a successor to his potential mayoral term.